Vaishnavi-Mysore/MAGI_MVP/README.md

 3. useDispatch can be used conditionally to avoid unnecessary renders
 4. Onclick function needs to be checked

+## For Reusable Wrapper component :
+1. CustomButton
+    - Label, CSS class names, variants, loading logics, open close modal logics, useRef logics, icons inside buttons, disabled logic
+2. CustomIconButton
+3. ToolTipWrapper
+4. Select/Dropdown

+## Migrate the vcg repo Chat component :
+1. Get the CDN links similar to the material UI icons
+2. Find a best to render the messages
+3. As a further Refactor create a custom component for the icon button as well
+4. Created a Custom Tooltip wrapper
+5. First create a Chat Input component for sending text and files(.pdf, .xlxs, .doc) along with the send CDN button
+6. Once Message/file are sent store the data in the redux state
+7. Isolate the send button and perform the async operation in that component
+8. When there is the change in the Redux state render the Message Body Component

+Component	Common Props Example
+Button	children, onClick, type, variant, disabled, className, icon Input	type, value, onChange, placeholder, label, error, className, disabled Select	options, value, onChange, placeholder, label, disabled, className Modal	open, onClose, children, title, className
+Card	children, title, footer, className
+Navbar	links, brand, user, onLogout, className
+Sidebar	items, open, onToggle, className
+Toast	message, type, open, onClose, duration
+Table	columns, data, onRowClick, sortable, paginated, className Loader	size, color, className

+1. Make the navbar responsive
+2. Complete placing all the other section
+    - Place the partners icons as corousel
+    - Place the Why choose into a card component
+    - Place the illustrator component
+    - Place the footer section

+1. Add the skeleton or loader till the response received from the API
+2. Chat with the AI and document the response try using the logger not manually
+3. Use Framer nmotion for the Animation

 # Folder Structure
 ```
 /src